 ALWAYS listen to your guide – Your guide knows what you should do and when to do it during your trip.
 DO always follow their instructions.
 Common things you will hear during your raft will be: lean left/right, bounce, sit in/out, paddle, stop paddling, and high five!

 Don’t drink alcohol before the trip – I know you want to have fun, right?
-But, drinking alcohol before rafting will not only endanger yourself, but also be a risk to other rafters.
+But, drinking alcohol before rafting will not only endanger you, but also be a risk to other rafters.

 Choose a good life jacket – ALWAYS wear a life jacket and helmet.
 Your life jacket should feel comfortable –not too big and not too small.
 It shouldn’t reduce your movements’ flexibility.